Sasso del Ferro

 Sasso del Ferro is a mountain of Lombardy, Italy.
 It has an elevation of 1,062 metres above sea level.

 At its base sits the town of Laveno-Mombello, from which the mountain is served by a funicular cable ride to the top.
-The top of the mountain has a hotel and restaurant popular with tourists, along with a launch board for hang gliders to descend the mountain.
+The top of the mountain has a hotel and restaurant popular among tourists, along with a launch board for hang gliders and, alternatively, a hiking path to descend the mountain.